 Profiles for some of the artists on the Jedi Recordings label.

-He also used to promote events called Oblivion and Friction at several clubs in Bournemouth and Southampton between 2001 and 2006.
+He also used to promote the Oblivion and Friction events at various nightclubs in Bournemouth and Southampton between 2001 and 2006.

-Also from Bournemouth, Stormtrooper (originally using the name “Kuttz”) teamed up with Jedi as a DJ and producer duo from 1998 to 2002.
-He then decided to pursue production more seriously, and with mentoring from hardcore legend Sharkey went on to release dozens of classic tracks on labels including Nu-Energy, Bonkers and Thin N’ Crispy.
+Also from Poole, Stormtrooper teamed up with Jedi as a DJ and producer duo from 1998 to 2002.
+He then decided to pursue solo production, and with mentoring from hardcore legend Sharkey went on to release dozens of classic tracks on labels including Nu-Energy, Bonkers and Thin N’ Crispy.

 After countless singles and album appearances, Stormtrooper moved to L.A. and concentrated on other music styles for a few years.
-Recently back in the studio making hardcore and breaks again, look out for his new releases in 2016.
+Recently back in the studio making hardcore and breaks again.

 Dan Silk aka Worldwide Epidemic was set up in 2010 after he took a year out to travel the world.
 When he returned to the UK he was solely focused on music production as a hobby.